- Better Choice

 - The vast majority of barramundi produced in Australia is from farmed production rather than wild capture fisheries.

-- The amount of wild caught fish needed to produce fishmeal and oil for barramundi feed is approximately equal to or less than the amount of farmed fish produced.
+- The amount of wild caught fish needed to produce fishmeal and oil for barramundi feed is approximately equal to the amount of farmed fish produced.
 This means that the farms aren’t taking out more fish from the ocean than they produce.

 - Minimal chance of disease transfer between farmed and wild populations of barramundi.